 In 2015 we both started to teach in Design Thinking Bergen, Norway.
-We soon learned that interdiciplinary team work are more easy to make work in theory, than in practice.
-The need for tools for making interdiciplinary creative teams functional became urgent.
+We soon learned that interdiciplinary teams might work better in theory, than in practice.
+The need for tools that could support interdiciplinary creative teams became urgent.

 At the same time our faculty was part of a building process, and in autumn 2017 studens and staff from Dep. of design and dep. of Fine Art moved into a brand new building in Bergen.

 The construction of the building was based on the principles of Lean philosophy.
 When we almost at the same time were invited to develop a workshop on managing complex artistic research projects, we reflected on why it would be such a disaster to use the Lean philosophy in creative processes.
 Why was efficiency and no waste of resources not positive?
 It became clear that our design projects consist of two parallel processes: The administration of the project, such as organizing user surveys, facilitating meetings, purchasing materials, and the creative process, where new ideas can emerge as a result of detours, errors and misunderstandings.
 Too often these two processes are mixed together.